Tooling: Scaling Agent Primitives

 matrix:

-script: [start, claude, debug] # Maps to awd.yml scripts
+script: [codex-sec-review, llm-sec-review, codex-debug] # Maps to apm.yml scripts

 permissions: